JyothsnaBoni/Lodgit-Todo-Task/README.md

 #TodoServer

-project  : implementation of NodeJS REST API to implement a todo application database : SQLite code     : written in ES6 and uses promises
+$project  : implementation of NodeJS REST API to implement a todo application
+$database : SQLite
+$code     : written in ES6 and uses promises

 ## Requirements